Takamura SG2 - 170mm Santoku

 Width out of the handle: 1.6mm.

-Foodgear always advises against cutting all kinds of bones and frozen goods.
-Knives must not be washed in a dishwasher, as this removes sharpness and provokes rust - even in stainless alloys!
+Foodgear always advises against cutting into any kind of bone or frozen goods.
+Knives should not be washed in the dishwasher as this will remove sharpness and provoke rust attacks - even in stainless alloys!